Manatee Tours

 Manatee Etiquette

-When you swim with manatees, you will feel the urge to swim towards or after the manatees, but we ask that you resist the urge to do so.
+During your tour, you will feel the urge to swim towards or after the manatees, but we ask that you resist the urge to do so.
 Chasing manatees is considered harassment and is actually against the law.

 Manatees are usually very curious by nature and it is common for them to swim near you.
 So be patient and you should get plenty of close-up views of the manatees.
 If they come right up close to you, it is fine to hold out your hand and gently touch them.